PathmindAI/nativerl/nativerl/python/README.md

 We might properly package this library at some point and maybe put it on a private PyPI server for installation.
-For now, there's nothing to install, as we treat the main `run.py` tool as a simple script which accesses dependencies from the `pathmind/` folder.
+For now, there's nothing to install, as we treat the main `run.py` tool as a simple script which accesses dependencies from the `pathmind_training/` folder.
 To use this library, e.g., for AnyLogic models, simply make sure to copy `run.py` and `pathmind/` to where ever your nativerl JARs and models reside (the same spot your `rllibtrain.py` script would have been).

+However, the `pathmind` package now exposes a `Simulation` interface that can be run with `pynativerl`.
+To install that, simply run `python setup.py install`.

 ## Usage